aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/cssclassnameprefix/_index.md

 title: HtmlSaveOptions.CssClassNamePrefix
 linktitle: CssClassNamePrefix
 second_title: Aspose.Words for .NET API Reference
-description: HtmlSaveOptions property.
+description: HtmlSaveOptions CssClassNamePrefix property.
 Specifies a prefix which is added to all CSS class names.
 Default value is an empty string and generated CSS class names have no common prefix in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/htmlsaveoptions/cssclassnameprefix/